Japan, S. Korea protest China visa stoppage amid COVID spat

 China’s worsening COVID-19 situation and lack of information mean that South Korea may need to extend restrictions, senior Disease Control and Prevention Agency official Lim Sook-young told a briefing.
 “Just because we haven’t seen the emergence of a new variant doesn’t necessarily mean we won’t see one later,” she said.

-Park said he doesn’t believe that the friction over COVID-19 measures would seriously hurt bilateral relations, which he described as stable.
+Korea’s Park said he doesn’t believe that the friction over COVID-19 measures would seriously hurt bilateral relations, which he described as stable.

 “The most important reason for our government’s measure is the lives and safety of our people,” he said.
 “We will monitor the COVID-19 situation in China before determining how long we will maintain our measures.”